malliamanis/double-pendulum/README.md

 ```

 ## How to use
-Press SPACE pauses the movement, LEFT CLICK lets you drag a weight to change its angle
+SPACE pauses the movement, LEFT CLICK lets you drag a weight to change its angle